Last updated: August 2023. Review date: August 2024

 3. Students’ Responsibilities

-3.1 Students are responsible for making the decision to take an assessment, or to decide that they are too ill or otherwise affected by ECs which would impede their ability to take an assessment.
-The Extenuating Circumstances Policy should only be used by students who experience significant, unforeseen disruptions to their studies in circumstances over which they had no control.
+3.1 Students are responsible for making the decision to take an assessment, or to decide that they are too ill or otherwise affected by Extenuating Circumstancess which would impede their ability to take an assessment.
+The Extenuating Circumstances policy should only be used by students who experience significant, unforeseen disruptions to their studies in circumstances over which they had no control.

 3.2 Students are expected to decide if they are too ill or otherwise affected by extenuating circumstances to take an assessment.
 Students may seek advice from staff, but such advice should be limited to the procedures to be followed and the required evidence.
 It must place the onus clearly on the student to make the final decision.
 All claims must be provable; students must be able to provide evidence of what happened and be able to say how this disadvantaged them.